 Coalition of Geospatial Organizations Selects Leader for 2011

-Ms. Terry was the URISA COGO Delegate for 2008 and 2009.
-She has been a GIS Analyst for El Dorado County, California since 1993.
-She will serve as Chair-Elect in 2010, with her duties as Chair commencing on January 1, 2011.
-Ms. Terry made the following statement after learning of her selection:
+Dr. Merry is the Chair of the Civil and Environmental Engineering and Geodetic Science Department at The Ohio State University (OSU) and has been an active ASPRS member since 1975.
+She will serve as COGO Chair-Elect in 2011, with her duties as Chair commencing on January 1, 2012.
+Dr. Merry made the following statement after learning of her selection:

-“As Chair-Elect of COGO for 2010, and Chair in 2011, I will work to increase the visibility of the Coalition and improve its recognition as a voice of consensus on issues facing the geospatial industry.
-COGO's members are organizations that represent various sectors of the geospatial industry with diverse agendas, each filling a niche for its own membership.
-The challenge for COGO is to bring these organizations together in a forum that will allow for the coordination of broader policy positions, and expressing a consensus of opinion and advocacy for issues that are important to all sectors of the geospatial industry, while at the same time not becoming a platform for the furtherance of any organization's, or group of organizations', specific agenda(s).
-I will work to facilitate more open communications between all member organizations to keep the entire geospatial community better informed of members’ activities and endeavors, encouraging partnerships in these activities, rather than duplication of efforts.”
+“As Chair-Elect of COGO for 2011, and Chair in 2012, I will work to increase the visibility of the Coalition and improve its recognition as a voice of consensus on issues facing the geospatial industry.
+The challenge for COGO is to bring the organizations together in a forum that will allow for the coordination of broader policy positions, and expressing a consensus of opinion and advocacy for issues that are important to all sectors of the geospatial industry.
+I will facilitate more open communications between all member organizations to keep the entire geospatial community better informed of members’ activities and endeavors, encouraging partnerships in these activities.”

-The Coalition of Geospatial Organizations (COGO) (www.urisa.org/cogo) is a recently formed coalition of 12 national professional societies, trade associations, and membership organizations in the geospatial field, representing more than 30,000 individual producers and users of geospatial data and technology.
+The Coalition of Geospatial Organizations (COGO) (www.Cogo.pro) is a coalition of 12 national professional societies, trade associations, and membership organizations in the geospatial field, representing more than 30,000 individual producers and users of geospatial data and technology.
 COGO has four advisory organizations for which geospatial issues are of critical importance, but not the primary focus.

 The purpose of COGO is to provide a forum for organizations concerned with national geospatial issues that will 1) improve communications among the member organizations (and others), 2) provide educational information on relevant issues for their respective memberships, 3) align and strengthen their respective policy agendas, and 4) facilitate development of strategies to address national issues.